cismet/cs-conf/Readme.md

   Options:

-    -f, --folder <folder>  the folder where the config will be written (default: config) -s, --schema <schema>  the schema where the cs-Tables are (default: public) -o, --only             Only export the following topics -x, --skip             Skip the export of the following topics
+    -f, --configDir <configDir>  the configDir where the config will be written (default: config) -s, --schema <schema>  the schema where the cs-Tables are (default: public) -o, --only             Only export the following topics -x, --skip             Skip the export of the following topics